Lattice-Runner/LATTICERUNNER-C2-Sim/README.md

 * **Audio:** HTML5 Audio API for situational awareness cues.

 ### 4. About the Author
-I am a Field Operator and Logistician based in the High Desert (AVTA).
+I am a Field Operator and Logistician based in the High Desert (AV).
 I taught myself to code to better understand the systems I aim to deploy.

 I believe that for autonomous systems to scale effectively, we need operators who understand both the **hardware limitations** in the field and the **software logic** running on the edge.